STAND. COM. REP. NO. 975

 begs leave to report as follows:

-Your Committee received written comments on this measure from the Department of Health and one individual.
+Your Committee received testimony in support of this measure from the University of Hawaii System and two individuals.

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1531, S.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
-No. 1531, S.D.
+As affirmed by the record of votes of the members of your Committee on Higher Education and the Arts that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 544, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 544, S.D.
 1, and be referred to the Committee on Ways and Means.